-On July 1, 2017, LCC, a subsidiary of POSC, acquired 100% ownership interest in the following nine entities engaged in lotto/keno outlets and retail of scratchit tickets: Athena Ventures, Inc., Avery Integrated Hub, Inc., Circle 8 Gaming Ventures, Inc., Luckydeal Leisure, Inc., Luckyfortune Business Ventures, Inc., Luckypick Leisure Club Corp., Luckyventures Leisure Corp., Lucky Games Entertainment Ventures Inc. and Orbis Valley Corporation.
+On July 1, 2017, LCC, a subsidiary of Pacific Online, acquired 100% ownership interest in the following nine entities engaged in lotto/keno outlets and retail of scratchit tickets: Athena Ventures, Inc., Avery Integrated Hub, Inc., Circle 8 Gaming Ventures, Inc., Luckydeal Leisure, Inc., Luckyfortune Business Ventures, Inc., Luckypick Leisure Club Corp., Luckyventures Leisure Corp., Lucky Games Entertainment Ventures Inc. and Orbis Valley Corporation.
 The acquisition is assessed by the Company to be an acquisition of a business.
-The net assets recognized in the December 31, 2017 consolidated financial statements were based on assessment of their fair values.
-Goodwill recognized amounted to \$\mathbb{P}3.7\$ million in 2017.
+The net assets recognized in the December 31, 2017 consolidated financial statements were based on provisional assessment of their fair values.
+The valuation was not completed as at February 23, 2018.
+Goodwill recognized as at December 31, 2017 amounted to \$\mathbb{P}3.7\$ million.